London Debating Societies: Survivors and outlook

 Due to the aforementioned decline, few of the original London debating societies have survived to the 21st century, though there are notable exceptions.

 The Society of Cogers, founded 1755, still operates to this day in the City of London.
 During the 18th century, the aforementioned anti-sedition pressure led the Cogers to recognise the monarchy explicitly in meetings.
 This holds to this day, where a picture of the sovereign and a "royal reference" in each meeting's opening speech maintains this tradition.
 Though it was strongly affected by the closure of major newspaper offices in Fleet Street from the 1960s, fragmenting into three separately-run clubs by the late 1990s as a result, ultimately those coalesced into a single Cogers organisation.
 The society celebrated its 250th anniversary with a keynote debate in 2005.
 Cogers members who were part of the original society in the 1950s and 1960s still attended regularly well into the late 2010s, ensuring continuity of the Cogers style of debating.

 While much younger than the original wave of London debating societies, the Sylvan Debating Club was founded in London in 1868 and has been in continuous operation since then.
 Membership went into decline in the late 1990s and early 2000s, but has since rebounded, and the club celebrated its 150th anniversary in 2018.
 Longstanding members attended the celebration, who had indeed attended the club's 100th anniversary in 1968.
-Another significant (although shorter lived) debating society formed in the nineteenth century was the London Dialectical Society.
-Established in 1867, it encouraged debate of philosophical and social topics, with a particular emphasis upon ethics, metaphysics, and theology.

 In addition, many new debating societies have been formed in London in recent years, including those affiliated with universities as well as independent clubs.
 The internet and social media have supported this activity, providing new channels to reach potential members interested in debate.
-During the COVID-19 lockdown in 2020, debates in many clubs have moved to online video platforms such as Zoom.
-Debating activity in London has as a result been given a new lease on life, with the potential to continue long into the future – though perhaps not in such a prominent and influential way as the first wave of pub and coffee house societies.
+During the COVID-19 lockdown in 2020, debates in many clubs moved to online video platforms such as Zoom.
+Post pandemic, many have returned to in-person debating, with some still offering an online option.
+Overall, debating activity in London has increased in recent times, with the potential for it to continue well into the future.